HR Record Retention Guidelines for 2025

 Employee Access to Personnel Files

-While the laws surrounding access to personnel files vary from state to state, employees generally have the right to request and access the information contained in their own personnel file, including job applications, compensation records, performance evaluations, and disciplinary records for as much as a full year after termination.
+Although access to personnel files varies by state, employees generally have the right to request and review the contents of their own files.
+This typically includes job applications, compensation records, performance evaluations, and disciplinary actions.
+In many cases, employees can access these records for up to a year after their termination.

 The U.S. Equal Employment Opportunity Commission (EEOC) is responsible for enforcing laws that prevent businesses from discriminating against employees and job applicants on the basis of race, color, religion, sex, nationality, disability, or age.
 The additional recordkeeping requirements imposed by these laws allow for the preservation of employment data including compensation and pay wages, promotions/demotions, seniority merit systems, and any other data that may demonstrate a clear bias against of in favor of an employee based on the above criteria.